ganelson/inweb/README.md

 # Inweb 7.2.1

-[Version](notes/versioning.md): 7.2.1-beta+1B24 'Escape to Danger' (23 May 2023)
+[Version](notes/versioning.md): 7.2.1-beta+1B25 'Escape to Danger' (2 June 2023)

 ## About Inweb

-Inweb offers a modern approach to literate programming.
-Unlike the original LP tools of the late 1970s, led by Donald Knuth, or of the 1990s revival, Inweb aims to serve programmers in the Github age.
-It scales to much larger programs than CWEB, and since 2004 has been the tool used by the [Inform programming language project](https://github.com/ganelson/inform), where it manages a 300,000-line code base.
+Inweb offers a modern approach to literate programming (LP).
+Unlike the original LP tools of the late 1970s, led by [Donald Knuth](https://en.wikipedia.org/wiki/Donald_Knuth), or of the 1990s revival, Inweb aims to serve programmers in the Github age.
+It scales to much larger programs than  [CWEB](https://en.wikipedia.org/wiki/Web_(programming_system)#CWEB), and since 2004 has been the tool used by the
+[Inform programming language project](https://github.com/ganelson/inform), where it manages a 300,000-line code base.